Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 1 : How are AUIs currently being used?

 \subsection{Types of solution}

-We found that most of the papers developed a specific application.
-We classified these different solutions proposed in the study according to their primary focus.
-Four papers (S14, S27, S34 and S35), for instance, fall under the category of adaptive \emph{algorithms/techniques}, although other studies also include \emph{algorithms/techniques} when discussing the implementation phase.
-Some of these studies propose methodologies or frameworks for generating AUI (15\%), and we classify these studies as \emph{`Approach'}.
-One study proposes a specific tool to make the existing application adaptive (S5).
-The remaining 75\% of studies propose specific types of applications.
-Among these studies, the \emph{health promoting and self-monitoring (HealPM) application} (23\%) is of the most frequent, followed by the \emph{game application} (17\%).
-The remaining articles are broken down into the following categories by application type: \emph{informative applications} (6\%); \emph{communication applications} (2\%); \emph{assistive applications} (8\%); \emph{rehabilitation applications} (15\%); and \emph{healthcare information management (HIM) applications} (4\%).
+Our included studies primarily focus on the development of specific applications, which we categorised based on their primary objectives.
+Four papers (S14, S27, S34 and S35), for instance, fall under the category of adaptive \emph{algorithms/techniques}, although other studies also include \emph{algorithms/techniques} in the discussion of the application's implementation.
+A portion of the papers' proposed methodologies or frameworks for generating AUI (15\%) is categorised as \emph{Approach}.
+One study introduced a tool specifically designed to enhance the adaptability of existing applications (S5).
+The majority of studies (75\%) proposed different types of applications, with a notable emphasis on \emph{\textbf{health promoting and self-monitoring (HealPM)}} applications (23\%), followed by game applications (17\%).
+The remaining articles covered \emph{informative, communication, assistive, rehabilitation, and \textbf{healthcare information management (HIM)} applications}, each constituting smaller percentages of the overall distribution.